ChitraRajkamal/Udemy-Clone/README.md

 ## How to Run

-You can access my udemy clone website by visiting [link] feel free to explore the content and get in touch!
+You can access my udemy clone website by visiting [https://chitrarajkamal.github.io/Udemy-Clone/] feel free to explore the content and get in touch!

 ## Contributing